 Emmanuel (Manny) Pohl has over 26 years experience in the investment industry initially as a director and head of research with leading South African broking firm Davis Borkum Hare.
 He was a member of the 1991 South African delegation to the Annual Meeting of the Board of Governors of the World Bank and the International Monetary Fund in Bangkok.
 He was a member of the South African Accounting Practices Board until he left South Africa in 1994.
 After arriving in Australia he joined Westpac Investment Management prior to founding Hyperion Asset Management in 1996.
-He was CEO and Managing Director of this company for 16 years but in April 2012 he decided to hand over the reins and resign from the company to establish and grow a new Private Equity business as well as focus on Hyperion Flagship Investments Limited and the individually managed accounts service.
-He has served on the Board of a number of major corporations in South Africa and Australia.
+He was CEO and Managing Director of this company for 16 years but in April 2013 he decided to hand over the reins and resign from the company to establish and grow a new Private Equity business, focus on directorships he holds and service the individually managed accounts business.
+He served on the Board of a number of major corporations in South Africa and Australia.